Vyral/base-template/_posts/2018-05-14-terms-all-first-time-homebuyers-should-know-part-2.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: ltLvTXkm5_0
+youtube_code: _WKFfberzCw
 ---

 {% include youtube.html %}

 Today I’m back with the final installment in my two-part series on terms that all first-time homebuyers should know.
-When you have a better understanding of real estate terminology, you’ll have a better understanding of the process as a whole. **To watch the first installment and hear the five terms I covered in that part, [click here](https://youtu.be/mz_AjoFQLn0){: target="_blank"}.&nbsp;**
+When you have a better understanding of real estate terminology, you’ll have a better understanding of the process as a whole. **To watch the first installment and hear the five terms I covered in that part, [click here](https://youtu.be/mz_AjoFQLn0){: target="_blank"}. **

-Now let’s move on to today’s terms.&nbsp;
+Now let’s move on to today’s terms.

 **6. Appraisal.** This is a process that allows the lender to ensure the buyer isn’t taking out a loan for more than the value of the property.
 During this process, a licensed appraiser will give their opinion on the property’s value based on components of the home and data from recent comparable sales.
 Every loan must have an appraisal.